PD Dr. Kateryna Schöning

 Papers

-• * Kateryna Schöning, Reinier de Valk, David M. Weigl, Ilias Kyriazis, Olja Janjuš, Henning Burghoff und Christoph Steindl, „A Collaborative Digital Edition of 15th- and 16th-Century German Lute Tablatur", in: Journal of New Music Research (01/08/2025), DOI: 10.1080/09298215.2024.2445593
+• * Kateryna Schöning, Reinier de Valk, David M. Weigl, Ilias Kyriazis, Olja Janjuš, Henning Burghoff and Christoph Steindl, 'A Collaborative Digital Edition of 15th- and 16th-Century German Lute Tablature: The E-LAUTE Project', in: Journal of New Music Research, = JNMR (2025), DOI: 10.1080/09298215.2024.2445593 Open access

-____ a complete list (* peer reviewed)_____________________________________
+A complete list of all publications 2003–2026 (* peer reviewed)_______________________________________________________________________________

 Books